-Adding a guest network means adding complexity to your home network.
+When you establish a guest network it adds a little complexity to your home network.
 Even if the changes are minimal, consider taking additional steps to manage your network.

 1. Block unwanted users

 If you do find yourself in a situation where a nosey neighbor is using your internet, and you want to put a stop to it, you can view and block individual users in the router’s admin panel.
-If your router doesn’t include this feature, we’re fans of Wireless Network Watcher or Who Is On My WiFi.
+If your router doesn’t include this feature, we suggest using Wireless Network Watcher or Who Is On My WiFi.
 These are web-based tools that show you who is connected to your guest network and allow you to revoke unauthorized users.